Apoll011/Alex/SKILLS.md

     # Control repeat behavior
-    self.can_go_again = False  # Prevent skill from being triggered multiple times when user ask for repeat an action like generate another number self.can_repeat_responce = False  # Prevent last response from being saved and being said when user ask to alex reapeat the last sentence in case he does not hear properly
+    self.can_go_again = False  # Prevent skill from being triggered multiple times when user ask for repeat an action like generate another number self.can_repeat_responce = False  # Prevent last response from being saved and being said when user ask to alex reapeat the last sentence in case he does not hear properly self.voice = "Jarvis" # The name you want alex to respond with
 ```

 ## Slot Management